Memphis vs. East Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 East Carolina Stats and Trends

-- East Carolina has six wins against the spread in nine games this year.
+- In East Carolina's nine games this season, it has six wins against the spread.

-- So far this season, the Pirates have been installed as underdogs by a 6-point margin or more four times and are 3-1 ATS in those games.
+- The Pirates are 3-1 ATS when underdogs by 5.5 points or more this year.

 - East Carolina's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- When East Carolina puts up more than 29.1 points, it is 3-1 against the spread and 4-0 overall.
+- East Carolina is 3-1 against the spread and 4-0 overall when the team notches more than 29.1 points.

-- In games that East Carolina churns out more than 400.1 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that East Carolina amasses more than 400.1 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Pirates have turned the ball over 18 times this season, 11 more turnovers than the Tigers have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.